Financial support for higher education students

 In September 2022, the Court of Session ruled in the case of Ola Jasim v Scottish Ministers (PDF) that the long residence rules were unlawful because of their effect on those excluded from eligibility for student support.

 Following a consultation, the Scottish Government announced plans to extend home fee status and student support to those granted leave to enter or remain in the UK and resident in Scotland for three years.
-As part of the changes, young unaccompanied asylum seekers and the children of asylum seekers will be eligible for home tuition fee status and tuition fee support.
+As part of the changes, young unaccompanied asylum seekers and the children of asylum seekers are eligible for home tuition fee status and tuition fee support.
 Previously, this group were considered as international students for the purpose of fee assessments.

 The UK Council for International Student Affairs (UKCISA) provides specialist information and advice to international students and education providers on fees and funding.

-UKCISA also has a student advice line for discussing individual cases (Tel: +4420 7788 9214), available Monday to Friday (except for public holidays) between 1pm and 4pm.
+It has produced guidance on the eligibility categories for home student status in effect in Scotland.
+UKCISA also has a student advice line for discussing individual cases (Tel: +44 20 7788 9214), available Monday to Friday (except for public holidays) between 1pm and 4pm.

 The Scottish Government guide Apply for student finance provides an overview for how to apply for student support in Scotland.
 The Student Information Scotland website also provides information on student finance, including budget and funding calculators.